Paris is not only known as the City of Light, but also, of course, the City of Love.

 The intimate and historic L’Hotel is famous for being the smallest five-star hotel in Paris, as well as where Oscar Wilde lived out his last days.
 Today, it’s the perfect location for a romantic Paris evening.

 Designed by famed interior designer Jacques Garcia, the entire hotel is lavishly furnished with rich jewel-colored velvets, heavy drapes and antiques.
-All that to say that it makes a seductive setting for a romantic meal for two.
+All that to say that its onsite restaurant makes a seductive setting for a romantic meal for two.

 Headed up by Gregory Réjou, Le Restaurant offers an à la carte menu and a selection of Chef Réjou’s tasting menus.
 Unusually for Paris, these also includes vegetarian options.